 Medical cannabis has been legalized in March 2018 and the responsible adult use of cannabis has been decriminalized in December 2021.
+In May 2025, there was an amendment in the law to clarify the definition of cannabis.

 1. Medical cannabis products with THC can be accessed from most licensed pharmacies with a doctor’s prescription, control card and permit from the Superintendent of Public Health.
 All registered doctors can prescribe and all registered pharmacies can dispense.
 Medical cannabis flower is recommended for vaporisation and smoking of dried medical cannabis flower is prohibited.